N1-registered vehicles: what it means and what the advantages are

 • holders of a VAT number

-Before proceeding, it is always advisable to consult with your accountant to assess the real tax benefits.
+Before proceeding, it is always advisable to consult your accountant to assess the actual tax advantages.

-An N1 is worthwhile if the vehicle is intended forwork use, for transporting goods or equipment, and if you want to optimize the company's tax management.
-It is not worthwhile for primarily private use, as regulatory constraints and the absence of deductions make this choice less advantageous.
+An N1 is worthwhile if the vehicle is intended for work use, for transporting goods or equipment, and if you want to optimize the company’s tax management.
+It is not worthwhile for mainly private use, because regulatory constraints and the absence of deductions make this choice less convenient.